 Do not store products of this sort near the water heater.
 Air which is brought in contact with the water heater should not contain any of these chemicals.
 If necessary, uncontaminated air should be obtained from remote or outdoor sources.
 The limited warranty is voided when failure of water heater is due to a corrosive atmosphere.
-See Commercial Water Heater Limited Warranty Insert for complete terms and conditions.
+(See limited warranty for complete terms and conditions).

-If the water heater will be used in beauty shops, barber shops, cleaning establishments, or self-service laundries with dry cleaning equipment, it is imperative that the water heater(s) be installed in a Direct Vent configuration so that all air for combustion is derived directly from the outdoor atmosphere through a sealed intake air pipe.
-See Venting Installation (page 28).
+If the water heater will be used in beauty shops, barber shops, cleaning establishments, or self-service laundries with dry cleaning equipment, it is imperative that the water heater(s) be installed in a Direct Vent configuration so that all air for combustion is derived directly from the outdoor atmosphere through a sealed intake-air pipe.
+See Venting Installation (page 30).